The local-first network scanner

 Open ports & services

 Per device, enumerate open TCP/UDP ports with service detection and banner grabbing.
-Quick, Standard, Deep (1–1024) and Full (1–65535) profiles, plus slow/normal/aggressive timing — you decide thorough vs. fast.
+Quick, Standard, Deep (1–1024) and Full (1–65535) profiles, plus slow/normal/aggressive timing; you decide between thorough and fast.

 📈